 2015 Update to the 2014 summary: RCMP Missing & Murdered Aboriginal Women (pdf)

 2014 RCMP Missing & Murdered Aboriginal Women (pdf)

 Summary of an RCMP led study of reported incidents of missing and murdered Indigenous women.
 The stated intention is that this report will guide RCMP operational planning at all levels.

 2014 Violence Against Indigenous Women (VAIW): Literature review of 50 government reports and Briefing note on research outcomes (pdf)

 A review of fifty reports containing over 700 recommendations related to violence against Indigenous women and girls in Canada.
 This research was undertaken by two volunteer researchers at Legal Strategy Coalition on Violence Against Indigenous Women (LSC) in response to previous resistance by the Government to call for a National Inquiry.
 Given that the Canadian Department of Justice refers to a list of existing reports to suggest that a national inquiry on MMIW is not necessary, our researchers reviewed those reports with an eye to seeing whether any recommendations of previous inquiries have been implemented.
 Fifty reports containing over 700 recommendations were reviewed.
 A preliminary assessment shows that few of the recommendations have been implemented.

 2014 UNHRC: Report on the Rights of Indigenous Peoples in Canada (pdf)

 2014 Inter-American Commission on Human Rights: MMIW in BC (pdf)

-2013 Human Rights Watch: Summary: Those Who Took Us Away (pdf)
+2013 Human Rights Watch: Those Who Took Us Away (pdf) Summary and Full Report

 Report on the abusive policing and failures in protection of Indigenous women and girls in Northern British Columbia.